MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/removing-dependencies.md

 ---
 # Removing dependencies

 Dependencies are records created automatically by the solutions framework to prevent actions, that if executed unchecked, could cause problems.
-As components are changed and extended, dependencies are created to indicate for example that a Field is required for a Form to function.
+As components are changed and extended, dependencies are created to indicate for example that a field is required for a form to function.
-If you ever try to execute an action that will result in the deletion of that Field, that will cause the Form to stop working.
+If you ever try to execute an action that will result in the deletion of that field, that will cause the form to stop working.

 Dependencies exist to prevent required components from being deleted while one or more dependent components still have a reference to it.